This Guy Has Seen Iron Maiden 230 Times

 Videos by VICE

 The gig was the most intense thing the young man had ever experienced.
-Little did he know, he’d end up seeing the exact same spectacle hundreds more times over the next three decades – 230 more times, to be quite exact – from Mexico to Australia and pretty much everywhere in between.
+Little did he know, he’d end up seeing the exact same spectacle hundreds of more times over the next three decades—230 more times, to be quite exact—from Mexico to Australia and pretty much everywhere in between.

 “This is how I spend my vacations.
 Why would I sit on a beach for 15 days?
 That’d be a complete waste of time,” he says.

-Fernando’s love affair started in 1987, when Somewhere in Time – Iron Maiden’s space-themed synthesiser-heavy album – was released.
+Fernando’s love affair started in 1987, when Somewhere in Time—Iron Maiden’s space-themed synthesizer-heavy album—was released.
 Just like millions of other kids, Fernando was sucked in by the galloping bass lines and ghoulish imagery of the band.
 After experiencing it live for the first time, he was sold.

 “I’ve seen every Spanish concert since,” he assures me, adding that he’s gone to great measures to make this happen.
 Once, for instance, he climbed out of the window at a military barracks in full combat gear in order to make it to a concert.
 To this day, he’s still a bit embarrassed he showed up with a shaved head.